AfterglowWeb/wordpress-headless-theme/README.md

 }
 ```

+### GET /wp-json/blank/v1/{post_type}

+**Description:**
+Returns a flat array of all post objects belonging to the `post_type` parameter.
+This endpoint is intended to bulk serve Wordpress posts in a minimal and secured way so you can easyly launch async workers from a middelware to import json objects in your application.

+*!
+It does not handle requests number limiting.*
+Your may want to handle this aspect yourself in your child theme or directly in your server configuration.

+**Authentication:**
+Requires Bearer token (see above).

+**Parameters:**
+- `post_type` (string, required): The slug of the WordPress post type (e.g. `portfolio`, `post`, `page`).
+Must be 2–20 characters, only letters, numbers, underscores, or hyphens.

 ### GET /wp-json/blank/v1/{post_type}/images

 **Description:**
-Returns a flat array of image objects attached to post belonging to the `post_type` parameter.
+Returns a flat array of all image objects attached to post belonging to the `post_type` parameter.
 all published posts of a given post type will be explored for:
 - WordPress featured image,
 - ACF image and gallery fields

 This endpoint is intended to bulk serve images in a minimal and secured way so you can easyly launch async workers from a middelware to copy them in your application.

 *!
-It does not handle limiting.*
+It does not handle requests number limiting.*
 *!
 It does not hide images from default Wordpress endpoints.*
 Your may want to handle these aspects yourself.